 How to become a translator without a degree

-Since I finally reached that point people started to consider me stabilized as a full-time freelancer, these have been the most asked questions.
+I have had these same questions since I (finally) reached that point I was considered a professional freelancer, not somebody who does it for side money.
 How can one become a translator?
-How did you make it without holding a degree?
+How did you make it without a degree?

-For me, the beginning was when I stumbled on this one-day field interpretation offer from a small government agency, along with some technical document translation afterward.
+For me, it was chance work.
+I stumbled on this one-day field interpretation offer from a small government agency, which included translating technical documents after.
 Granted, I was terrible at it.
-It was challenging in ways I didn't expect, and I even felt like a fraud for being paid.
+It was challenging in ways I didn't expect, and I felt like a fraud for being paid.
 But it also stirred something in me.

-I started working low-pay translation gigs.
-Back then, test translation of one short paragraph would take me hours.
-I would literally work day and night and make 600 dollars a month or even less.
-Now, I'm a specialized translator with 13 years of experience and pretty good records.
-Things are very different now for both hours I work and how much I make.
+I started working low-pay gigs.
+Test translation of one short paragraph would take me hours.
+I would work day and night, literally, and barely made 600 dollars a month.
+Now I'm specialized, with over 13 years of experience and pretty good records.
+My working hours and compensations have changed dramatically.
 I started while attending university, which I never graduated from.
-I don't even have typical English fluency certifications because I was never asked.
+I don't have typical English fluency certifications and I was never asked to present one.

-Before going into hows and whats about becoming a translator, let me talk a bit about something that’s really important but not appreciated much.
+Before going into hows and whats about becoming a translator, let me share one of the most underappreciated truths.

 Your reading and writing skills matter more than you might think

 General fluency in your working pair (Korea-English in my case) is fundamental, but it's only the base.
 What you really need to improve on is your reading and writing skills.
 When you read books and articles or watch movies and TV series with subtitles, you consume them for entertainment and information.
 You read the texts for that purpose.